Keystone Positive Change Investment Trust (LON:KPC) Shares Down 0.3%

-The company also recently declared a dividend, which was paid on Friday, June 11th.
-Investors of record on Thursday, May 20th were given a dividend of GBX 2.40 ($0.03) per share.
-The ex-dividend date was Thursday, May 20th.
+The firm also recently declared a dividend, which was paid on Friday, June 11th.
+Stockholders of record on Thursday, May 20th were paid a dividend of GBX 2.40 ($0.03) per share.
 This represents a dividend yield of 0.77%.
-Keystone Positive Change Investment Trust’s dividend payout ratio is 0.22%.
+The ex-dividend date of this dividend was Thursday, May 20th.
+Keystone Positive Change Investment Trust’s payout ratio is currently 0.22%.

 Receive News & Ratings for Keystone Positive Change Investment Trust Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Keystone Positive Change Investment Trust and related companies with MarketBeat.com's FREE daily email newsletter.